htc-ccis2591/js-caesar-cipher/README.md

 ## Helpful Tips
 To get this code working correctly, you'll want to know if a letter is uppercase or lowercase.
 We learned that a string has a `toUpperCase()` method.
-We can obviously use this to change a letter (or String) to upperCase, but we can also use it to determine if the letter was upper case or not.
+We can obviously use this to change a letter (or String) to upperCase, but we can also use it to determine if the letter was upper case or not to begin with.

 ```
 let letter = "a";